GamesDept/Intro-to-Source-Control/README.md

    - <i>Checking Out</i> is the act of changing your current version of the repository on you local machine.
    - It is used to see older versions and change between branches.
    - Don't forget to checkout the latest commit after this!
-3. Make a new repository on github and clone it onto your computer.
+3. Make a new repository on GitHub and clone it onto your computer.
    - You'll be expected to make use of source control in future assignments, practice makes perfect!

 ### Questions?